rust-cli/book/src/tutorial/packaging.md

 and instead of it taking a minute to compile, they can instantly run the binary.

-So, as we've seen,
+As we've seen,
 `cargo build` _already_ builds binaries for us.
-The only issue is,
+The issue is that
 those are not guaranteed to work on all platforms.
 If you run `cargo build` on your Windows machine, you won't get a binary that works on a Mac by default.
-Is there a way to generate these binaries for all the interesting platforms automatically?
+Is there a way to generate these binaries for all of the target platforms automatically?

 ### Building binary releases on CI